 Other Types of Dynamics Data

-Note: This section addresses requirements stated in NERC Standards MOD-013-1 (R1.3).
+Note: This section addresses requirements stated in R1 of NERC Standard MOD 032-1 (effective July 1, 2015).

-After a dynamic element planned to be installed on the transmission system owned by a TDSP is modeled in the SSWG base cases such as an SVC, STATCOM, SMES, DC ties, and Variable-Frequency Transformer data, the DWG member of the TDSP owning the equipment will provide the corresponding PSS/E model to the designated DWG member during the annual dynamic database update or as needed for DWG studies.
+After a dynamic element planned to be installed on the transmission system owned by a TDSP is modeled in the SSWG base cases such as an SVC, STATCOM, Superconducting Magnetic Energy Storage (SMES), DC ties, and Variable-Frequency Transformer data, the DWG member of the TDSP owning the equipment will provide the corresponding PSS/E model to the designated DWG member during the annual dynamic database update or as needed for DWG studies.

 Missing or Problematic Dynamics Data

 The DWG is responsible for reviewing the dynamics data on an annual basis or as requested by ROS and reporting to the ROS any missing data or unresolved issues relating to data submission requirements.
+DWG will report select data problems to the respective ERCOT working group per Section 4.2.3.

-If there are any problems with the data, the DWG will work through ERCOT with the equipment owner to resolve the problems.
+If there are problems with the data, the DWG will work through ERCOT with the equipment owner to resolve data problems.
 However, the final responsibility for the submission and the accuracy of the data lies with the equipment owner.
 All of the data and the revisions requested by ERCOT shall be resolved by the entity owning the equipment within 30 days.
-Until valid data becomes available, the DWG member to whose system the equipment is connected shall recommend an interim solution to the missing or problematic data.
+Until valid data becomes available, ERCOT or the DWG member to whose system the equipment is connected shall recommend an interim solution to the missing or problematic data.

 Dynamics Data and Stability Book Storage

 ERCOT shall make available to the DWG members in electronic format the dynamics data described in this procedure.
-It shall maintain a repository of dynamics data approved by the DWG and will maintain the submitted revisions.
-All of the generator data, associated generator data, and wind farm items listed in section 3.2.1 received by ERCOT shall be forwarded to the DWG member of the TDSP to which the generator is connected within 30 days.
+ERCOT shall maintain a repository of dynamics data approved by the DWG and will maintain the submitted revisions.
 ERCOT staff shall inform the ERCOT compliance team if any data is missing or has not been made available.

+Dynamics Data Change Review

+Note: This section addresses requirements stated in R1 of NERC Standard MOD-032-1 (effective July 1, 2015).

+ERCOT shall conduct an annual data request to each owner of a dynamic element connect to the transmission system to identify if the dynamic data has changes for the past 13 months.

 Overview of DWG Activities